influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/join.md

 ---

-The `join()` function merges two or more input streams into a single output stream based on columns containing equal values.
+The `join()` function merges two or more input streams into a single output stream based on columns with equal values.
 Null values are not considered equal when comparing column values.
 The resulting schema is the union of the input schemas.
 The resulting group key is the union of the input group keys.